Lobe Separation Angle Calculator

 What is Lobe Separation Angle and Why Should You Care?

-Tuning the LSA is a critical step in engine optimization, appealing to both performance enthusiasts and casual drivers.
+Tuning the LSA is a critical step in engine and camshaft selection, appealing to both performance enthusiasts and engine builders matching a cam to a specific vehicle's use case.

 How to Calculate Lobe Separation Angle